SpaceMercury/SpaceMercury.github.io/content/about/index.md

 # Hi, I'm Pol
-A cybersecurity researcher and software engineer currently working in Switzerland.
-My journey in technology has taken me across different countries and cultures, shaping both my professional expertise and personal perspective.
+I'm a cybersecurity researcher and software engineer based in Switzerland.

-# Current Work
+# What I Do
-I am currently a researcher at the Cyber Defence Campus (CYD Campus) within armasuisse, Switzerland's federal agency for defense procurement and technology.
-My work centers on advanced cybersecurity research, where I tackle complex security challenges that require both technical depth and innovative approaches.
+I work as a researcher at the Cyber Defence Campus (CYD Campus), part of armasuisse, Switzerland's federal agency for defense and technology.

-My primary research focus is Encrypted Traffic Analysis (ETA) - a cutting-edge field that examines network traffic patterns without decrypting the content, preserving privacy while detecting potential threats.
-I've designed and implemented a high-performance analysis pipeline capable of operating at 100Gbps network speeds, which involves:
+One of my main areas of interest is Encrypted Traffic Analysis (ETA).
+My work includes:

-- Generating realistic encrypted network traffic datasets
+- Creating realistic encrypted network traffic datasets
-- Capturing and processing data on specialized high-speed NICs
+- Capturing and processing data using high-speed network cards
-- Developing low-level code using the Data Plane Development Kit (DPDK) for efficient packet processing
+- Writing low-level code with the Data Plane Development Kit (DPDK) for efficient packet handling
-- Implementing machine learning algorithms optimized for real-time traffic classification
+- Developing machine learning models for real-time traffic classification
-- Engineering the entire solution with performance-critical C/C++ and CUDA to maintain throughput at scale This research bridges theoretical security concepts with practical implementations that can withstand the demands of modern network infrastructure.
-If you're interested in the technical details behind this work, check out my article on *[DPDK!](https://spacemercury.github.io/posts/dpdk)*.
+- Building the entire solution with performance-critical C/C++ and CUDA to handle massive network speeds
+- Leveraging tools like nix for reproducibility

-# Beyond Work
+# Outside of Work
-When I'm not immersed in code or security research, you can find me exploring the Swiss outdoors.
-I'm an avid cyclist and skier, taking full advantage of Switzerland's mountainous terrain.
-These activities provide both physical challenge and mental clarity.
+When I'm not diving into code or security research, I love exploring the Swiss outdoors.
+Whether it's cycling or skiing, the mountains here are my playground.

-I also maintain a home server setup, where I tinker with various self-hosted services and explore new technologies in my free time.
-This personal project allows me to experiment with infrastructure and security concepts outside of my professional work, satisfying my curiosity and keeping my technical skills sharp.
+I also enjoy tinkering with my home server setup, experimenting with self-hosted services, and trying out new tech projects in my free time.